chastain/pick/README.md

 # pick.py

-Launch a tk GUI and choose a server to SSH into (or Remote Desktop in Windows).
+Launch a tkinter GUI from the terminal, and choose a server to SSH into (or Remote Desktop in Windows).

 ### Linux
 When connecting to linux machines, a standard ssh session is launched...